CannonWest/CannonAI/gemini_chat/README.md

 When using the web UI mode:
 * A local web server will start (default: `http://127.0.0.1:8080`)
-* Your default web browser will automatically open to the Gemini Chat interface
+* Your default web browser will automatically open to the CannonAI interface
 * The same commands available in CLI mode are available through the web interface
 * The web interface provides a more visual experience with better formatting